TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 <font size=6>

-MCA plot:
+Visualizing MCA:
 - You can plot for variables, individuals and background (sublimentary variables) separately or you can draw them in the same plot.
 - `plot.MCA()` function in R (from FactoMineR) has a lot of options for plotting
-- Let's see a minimal example
+- See a [video](https://www.youtube.com/watch?v=reG8Y9ZgcaQ) of MCA (plotting options start at 5:36).

-See a [video](https://www.youtube.com/watch?v=reG8Y9ZgcaQ) of MCA (plotting options start at 5:36).
+- Let's look at a minimal example on the next slide.

 </font>

-MCA plot(2)
+MCA biplot(2)
 ========================================================
 incremental: false
 autosize: true